eCommerce is among the handful of industries that thrived amidst the pandemic.

 How great UX can compliment your content strategy

 Having a detailed but snappy website design for your eCommerce store is surely a great start, but you'll need more than just a fast website to maximize your content's potential.
-Starting from designing your website's flow and navigation to better encourage organic browsing to ensuring quick and hassle-free checkout, strategic UX design can make a massive difference to your content strategy and hence your e-commerce success.
+Starting from designing your website's flow and navigation to better encourage organic browsing to ensure quick and hassle-free checkout, strategic UX design can make a massive difference to your content strategy and hence your e-commerce success.
 Here are a few tips to keep in mind:

 Design with flow and simplicity, prioritise easy navigation